apache/airflow-publish/README.md

       release-config:
         description: "Path to the release config file"
         required: true
-        default: "release-config.yml"
+        default: "providers-rc-config.yml"
+        type: choice
+        options:
+          - "providers-rc-config.yml"
+          - "providers-pypi-config.yml"
       temp-dir:
         description: >
-          Checkout directory of svn repo, this is used to checkout the svn repo.
+          Temporary directory to checkout the svn repo.
         required: false
         default: "asf-dist"
       mode:
-        description: "Mode to run the action"
+        description: >
+          Mode to run the action, set mode to 'RELEASE' to publish the packages to PyPI.
         required: false
         default: "VERIFY"
       if-no-files-found:
         description: >
-          The desired behavior if no files are found using the provided path.
+          upload artifacts action behavior if no files are found using the provided path.

-          Available Options:
-            warn: Output a warning but do not fail the action
-            error: Fail the action with an error message
-            ignore: Do not output any warnings or errors, the action does not fail
         default: 'warn'
       retention-days:
         description: >
           Duration after which artifact will expire in days.
 0 means using default retention.

-          Minimum 1 day.
-          Maximum 90 days unless changed from the repository settings page.
         default: '5'
       compression-level:
         description: >
-          The level of compression for Zlib to be applied to the artifact archive.
+          The level of compression for artifact upload.
-          The value can range from 0 to 9:
-          - 0: No compression
-          - 1: Best speed
-          - 6: Default compression (same as GNU Gzip)
-          - 9: Best compression
-          Higher levels will result in better compression, but will take longer to complete.
-          For large files that are not easily compressed, a value of 0 is recommended for significantly faster uploads.
         default: '6'
       overwrite:
         description: >
-          If true, an artifact with a matching name will be deleted before a new one is uploaded.
-          If false, the action will fail if an artifact for the given name already exists.
-          Does not fail if the artifact does not exist.
+          Overwrite the existing artifact with the same name.
         default: 'false'

       artifact-name: